"

 A good sign someone is arguing fairly is if they’re trying to adhere to the principle of charityassuming the most reasonable and rational interpretation of someone’s statement or argument, even if it’s flawed, before criticizing it.
 This is usually done by summarizing the argument in some form.

-Unfortunately, this principle is rarely seen on social media, which rewards speed and outrage (and on some platforms has character or word limits).
+Unfortunately, this principle is not always seen on social media, which rewards1 speed and outrage (and on some platforms has character or word limits).
 Given this, if you see a post criticizing an idea or argument, make sure you have a good understanding of what the actual idea or argument is.
 The best way to do this: hear the argument directly from the person making it, not from someone else’s interpretation of it.

 Why straw man arguments Matter